 Service Level Agreement (SLA), acting as a service add-on, defines the time of the initial ticket response from our technical support team.
 It also informs if system backups are included within the selected SLA plan.

-SLA plan can be selected during the ordering process of Kronos Cloud.
+SLA plan can be selected during the ordering process of Cloud Servers.
 During the service upgrade, SLA fee is recalculated based on the added resource amount and is presented for review.
 SLA plans cannot be manually removed or added to an already existing service with no SLA plan; please contact our sales team if you'd like to arrange such modification.